wamurti/wamurti/README.md

 # About me

-* Studying Software development IoT and Embedded Systems at Nackademin
+* Studying Software development IoT and Embedded Systems
 * Tinkering with ESP, HomeAssistant, Raspberries and Arduinos
 * Junior level knowledge in: